Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Additional Experimental Results

 Our experiments are running using the following setups.
 Model: AMD TRX40 Motherboard.
 System: Ubuntu 20.04.
 CPU: AMD Ryzen threadripper 3960x 24-core processor x 48.
 GPU: NVIDIA RTX A6000.
 Network Speed: 20GB/s.
 Language: Python3, Tensorflow 2.0.
 In real systems, there are several reasons leading to the existing of stragglers, e.g., heterogeneous hardware, hardware failure, imbalanced data distributions among tasks and different OS effects, resource contention, etc. Since we run our experiments of different number of workers in one sever as in many other literatures, e.g., Li et al. \citep{li2020taming,li2020breaking} and motivated by the idea of AD-PSGD \citep{lian2018asynchronous} and Cipar et al. \citep{cipar2013solving}, we randomly select workers as stragglers in each iteration.
 If a worker is selected to be a straggler, then it will sleep for some time in the iteration (e.g., the sleep time could be 6x of the average one local computation time).
 We also investigate the impact of the sleep time and the percentage of stragglers in our ablation study below.
 Such techniques have been widely used in the literature such as AD-PSGD \citep{lian2018asynchronous}, Prague \citep{luo2020prague} and Li et al. \citep{li2020taming,li2020breaking}.

-\textbf{Test Accuracy.} Complementary to Table 1 in the main paper, we summarize the test accuracy of different models using different non-i.i.d. datasets with 128 workers in Table~\ref{tbl:app-test-acc-128}.
+\textbf{Test Accuracy.} Complementary to Table~\ref{tbl:test-accuracy-comparison-all32-CIFAR10}, we summarize the test accuracy of different models using different non-i.i.d. datasets with 128 workers in Table~\ref{tbl:app-test-acc-128}.
 Again, we observe that \DyBW consistently outperforms all state-of-the-art baselines in consideration.

-Complementary to Table 2 in the main paper, we summarize the test accuracy of different models over different non-i.i.d. datasets when trained for a limited time in Table~\ref{tbl:app-test-acc-128-time} with different number of workers.
+Complementary to Table~\ref{tbl:test-accuracy-comparison-cifar10}, we summarize the test accuracy of different models over different non-i.i.d. datasets when trained for a limited time in Table~\ref{tbl:app-test-acc-128-time} with different number of workers.
 For example, for the image classification tasks, we train ResNet-18 for 50 seconds on non-i.i.d.
 CIFAR-10, 10 seconds on non-i.i.d.
 MNIST, and 50 seconds for non-i.i.d.
 Tiny-ImageNet.
 For the next-character prediction task, we train LSTM on Shakespeare for 30 seconds.
 Again, we observe that for a limited training time, \DyBW consistently achieves a higher test accuracy compared to AGP, AD-PSGD and Prague.
 Complementary to Tables~\ref{tbl:app-test-acc-128} and~\ref{tbl:app-test-acc-128-time}, the corresponding results when trained on the i.i.d. version of datasets are presented in Tables~\ref{tbl:app-test-acc-128-iid} and~\ref{tbl:app-test-acc-128-time-iid}, respectively.
-Similar observations can be made and hence we omit the discussions here.
+Similar observations can be made.